 See if this sounds familiar.
-Someone touts or perhaps even gives you a high priced Super Tuscan, maybe a bottle with a recognizable name.
-Or you’re at a big time tasting, stop at the table of one of those iconic producers for a sample, smile politely while looking for a place to spit, and walk away wondering why there was such buzz about that wine.
+Someone touts or perhaps even gives you a high-priced Super Tuscan, maybe a bottle with a recognizable name.
+Or you’re at a big-time tasting, stop at the table of one of those iconic producers for a sample, smile politely while looking for a place to spit, and walk away wondering why there was much buzz about that wine.
 Disappointment in a bottle…and at a hefty price for your dissatisfaction.
 Less than super wines at increasingly super dollars.

 If you’re a fan of blends of Italian and international grapes, there’s no need to cash in the Roth IRA to find quality wines.
 Maybe they don’t have the notoriety or “pedigree” (read that $$$), but they deliver a solid product at an excellent quality-price ratio.

 Bolgheri has become Tuscany’s viticultural laboratory and, along with the Maremma area, is turning out estimable wines that are a change of pace from the traditional regional fare while at the same time retaining a sense of place.
 Wines that are obviously and joyously Italian.